sunetos/surviving-blood-cancer/manuscript/narcotics.md

 #### Your fever

-As a blood cancer patient, you will be treated with chemo and/or radiation at some point that will lower your [blood counts].
-When your white blood counts are low [neutropenia], you are at high risk for infections, and a fever is one of the first signs.
+As a blood cancer patient, you will be treated with chemo and/or radiation at some point that will lower your [blood counts](#blood-counts).
+When your white blood counts are low, you are at high risk for infections, and a fever is one of the first signs.

 Whenever you feel off in any way, you should check your temperature first for